sjbrown/misc_work/lang_notes.rst

    - research needed here
    - can I find an example where it's necessary or looks better?
  * Dealing with secrets (passwords, keys, etc)
+ * Enumerated types or "strings", which usually just boil down to
+  - This is a string that I don't want to typo
+  - Maybe use one of these?  № ™ ℵ ⅇ ♯

 Javascript
  * long lines